To ensure your shave is close, clean and free from irritation and ingrown hairs, here are 10 essential shaving tips to remember.

 3. The warm up

-To prepare your skin before shaving, gently cleanse your face using an organic SLS and alcohol-free face wash such as the No. 2 Soothing Shave Gel.
+To prepare your skin before shaving, gently cleanse your face using an organic, SLS-free and ethyl alcohol-free face wash such as the No. 2 Soothing Shave Gel.

 SLS is a harsh foaming agent that strips the skin and is a known irritant; alcohol is also very drying so using a face wash that contains either of these harsh chemicals can lead to dry skin that is prone to shaving rash and irritation.